Porsche Taycan: Taycan Sport Turismo

-The Sport Turismo shares the estate/shooting brake profile with the Cross Turismo, but deletes the crossover-like styling elements.
-In addition, all Cross Turismo models are all-wheel-drive, while a RWD model is available for the Sport Turismo (as the base Taycan Sport Turismo).
+The Sport Turismo shares the estate/shooting brake profile with the Cross Turismo, but without the crossover-like styling elements.
+In addition, all Cross Turismo models are all-wheel-drive, while a RWD model is available for the base Sport Turismo model.
 The luggage compartment holds up to 446 L, compared to the 407 L capacity of the saloon.
 With the rear seats folded, up to 1212 L of cargo space is available on the Sport/Cross Turismo.